Kilo-Loco/drafts/amplify-getting-started-flutter/03_initialize_amplify.md

 ?
 Please choose the profile you want to use default
 ```

-After the CLI has finished crating your project in the cloud, you should get an out like this:
+After the CLI has finished creating your project in the cloud, you should get an output like this:

 ```shell
 ✔ Successfully created initial AWS cloud resources for deployments.